k-vaughn/iso5345/readme.md

 An ITS-AID provides a globally unique identifier for an ITS application specification.
 The list of ITS-AID values is provided [here](its-aid.md).

-### ITS-ATT

-blah, blah, blah

-## Specifications for identifier types

-The following table identifies details about each identifier type.
-The precise meaning of each column is defined in ISO 5345.
-Requests for new identifiers must provide values for all Special Attributes that are marked mandatory (M) or conditional \(C), when the stated conditions apply.

 <table style="width: 1000px">
   <tr>
     <th>Identifier Type</th>